 Founder, Jimiri Inc.

-Jimiri’s logo was designed by a highly talented illustrator named Dominic from BRIDGEGOOD Design Studio, a 501(c)(3) that prepares BIPOC students for meaningful tech and design careers.
+Jimiri’s logo was designed by a highly talented illustrator named Dominic from BRIDGEGOOD Design Studio, a nonprofit that prepares students of color for meaningful tech and design careers.

 Dominic hopes to continue making an impact through BRIDGEGOOD by engaging in social good projects and entrepreneurship learning, while passing his unique skills and experience down to the next generation of artists/designers through inspiration as a role model.